strohs/maze-algorithms/README.md

 - Python
     - all Python code is located in the `python` directory.
-    - Run the `example.py` file via the python 3 interpreter: `python example.py`.
-This will generate 10x15 mazes using the various algorithms
+    - Run the `example.py` file via your python 3 interpreter: `python example.py <height> <width>`. height and width are optional integer values that will set the height and width of the generated mazes.
+If not passed, they default to 10 x 15.

 - Rust
     - located in the `rust` directory.
 Example files have been provided for each maze algorithm in the `examples`